arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 |         CS / PE_11         |      SS or 7         |

-Please, refer to the [board pinout section](#pinout) of the user manual to find them on the board.
+Please, refer to the [board pinout section](#pinout) of the user manual to localize them on the board.

 #### With OpenMV